 The Board has a record of conducting 321 audits over the past four fiscal years.
-During that time, 101 audits were resulting in a fail for either not having the required number of CE hours or being deficient in completing specific CE requirements respective to license certifications (such as TLG).
+During that time, there were 101 audits resulting in a fail for either not having the required number of CE hours or being deficient in completing specific CE requirements respective of license certifications (such as TLG).
 The percentage of CE failure was 31%.